launchscout/auctioneer-client/README.md

-# Things
+# Auctioneer Client

-This is the client side repo for a small proof of concept app with an angular2 front end and a phoenix backend.
-You'll need to have the [server](http://github.com/gaslight/thing_server) side app up and running on port 4000 or else chage app/app.ts accordingly.
+This is the client side repo for the Auctioneer example app of a Codemash 2016 talk: "Low Ceremony Microservices with Elixir".
+You'll need to have the [server](http://github.com/gaslight/auctioneer) side app up and running on port 4000 or else chage app/auction-app.ts accordingly.

 To get the client side up and running: